alundiak/interview-bot/README.md

 - todo

 ## Bot Flow
-- Selecting quiz type is first, dedicated (1st) dialog.
+- Selecting quiz type is first, dedicated (1st) `dialog`.
 Person should be able to `select` (click from suggested actions (`ChoicePrompt`) or `cancel` that bot flow.
-- Taking any quiz is dedicated (2nd) dialog.
-Person should be able to answer questions, by clicking suggested actions, and if `cancel`-ed, then quiz interupped, and any intermediate results deleted from Bot state.
+- Taking any quiz is dedicated (2nd) `dialog`.
+Person should be able to answer questions, by clicking `suggested actions`, and if `cancel`-ed, then quiz interupped, and any intermediate results deleted from Bot state.
-- After success/fail selected quiz, Bot should suggest to take new (anotehr) kind of quiz or (optional) re-take previous quiz.
+- After success/fail selected quiz, Bot should suggest to take new (another) kind of quiz or (optional) re-take previous quiz.
 Future feature.
--
+- At the end of every quiz, Bot should return a score, right away (in percentage).
+Optional for future - summary with correct/wrong answers.

 ## How to develop Bot?